Breeding Zebra Finches - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Vitamin supplements added to the food or water work very well along with a balanced diet to ensure the health of your birds and their family.

-A few serious heath problems can be avoided with a good diet.
+A few serious health problems can be avoided with a good diet.
 Female Zebra Finches can become egg bound or calcium deficient if they do not get enough calcium in their diet.
 Both health problems can be fatal if not treated right away, consult your avian veterinarian.
 Various other aliments can be caused from insufficient protein, calcium, and/or vitamins.

 Finding a "pair".